Capability Model

 The Anatomy of an Agent: Five Parts

 Before you argue about which agent, know what every agent is made of.
-Microsoft’s agent guidance breaks it into five parts.
+Microsoft’s Cloud Adoption Framework states that agents are built on five core components.
 Picture a new hire on their first day.

 Part Plain-English role Failure mode if ignored